tristaaan/SayThisNumber/README.md

 #Say This Number
 Parses numbers to a human language.

-##Requirements
-Available via npm.
- - express 3.x
- - jade

 ##Usage
+Install necessary libraries with `npm install`.

 Run `node index.js` and go to `127.0.0.1:8000`, a basic page with instructions is there.
-The service also supports a basic curl post API.
+The service also supports a basic curl POST API.

 ##Adding New Languages
 1. Write your number parser and expose the function `parseNumber` which recieves a number and returns the number parsed in that language.
 Make sure to support negative numbers in the new language.